Save the date: Friday 1 November 2019

 He created the Harmony Game and serves as an ambassador for Football United, Indigenous Football Week, the National Indigenous Championships, as well as Director of John Moriarty Football.
 An outspoken human rights and refugee advocate, Foster led the global campaign advocating for the release of unlawfully imprisoned Bahraini refugee footballer Hakeem al-Araibi, who was granted protection as a political refugee in Australia in 2014 but was detained upon arrival in Thailand in November 2018 owing to an erroneous Interpol red notice.
 Craig is an Australia Day ambassador, serves on the Advisory Board of the Australian Human Rights Institute, UNSW and is a member of the Australian Multicultural Council.
 He graduates from a Bachelor of Law in 2019.

-This year all funds raised at the ball will go towards the Support Life After Torture campaign – a fundraising initiative of the International Rehabilitation Council for Torture Victims (IRCT)
+This year funds raised at the ball will go towards the Support Life After Torture campaign – a fundraising initiative of the International Rehabilitation Council for Torture Victims (IRCT), and will also locally support the Multicultural Futsal Series (M-Series)

 To ensure that torture and refugee trauma rehabilitation services globally are able to continue to provide vital medical, psychological and social services.
 In the current political environment where torture is no longer seen as a moral outrage and the number of refugees is increasing every year – many centres are seeing reduced funding from donors and governments.
 Thousands of survivors, including refugees, torture victims, and others fleeing conflict rely on these centres to relieve their pain and guide their recovery.